Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Asymptotic behavior: the infinite competition limit

-In particular, the family $\left(c_{k}\right)_{k>k^{\star}}$ is uniformly bounded with respect to $k$. \end{lem} \begin{rem*} Here, the assumption that $k$ is large enough might in fact be redundant with the underlying assumption of bistability.
+\begin{rem*} Here, the assumption that $k$ is large enough might in fact be redundant with the underlying assumption of bistability.
 Indeed, this proof does not use any limiting behavior but only requires that:

 In the space-homogeneous logistic case, this condition reduces to $k>\max\left\{ 1,\alpha^{-1}\right\} $, that is precisely the necessary and sufficient condition for the system to be bistable.
-We do not know how to prove this redundancy.
+In the space-periodic case, according to the proof of \cite[Proposition 2.1]{Girardin_2016}, both $a_{i}$ are stable if the condition above is satisfied.
+Yet an optimal threshold should involve periodic principal eigenvalues instead of these maxima.
+Furthermore, the instability of any other periodic steady state has only been established for (really) large $k$ (see \cite[Theorem 1.2]{Girardin_2016}) and when $\left(\mathcal{H}_{freq}\right)$ holds true.
+Even for arbitrarily large $k$, it is unclear whether stable coexistence periodic steady states might exist when $\left(\mathcal{H}_{freq}\right)$ does not hold.